sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 **FUNCTIONAL SAFETY** Is propierty of a systems that evaluates the safety of a system that correspond the correct actions according to the system inputs, this also includes detection of potential dangerous states or actions, and activation of protecttion, corrective or mitigation measures.

-Functional safety implies _**active measures**_, that _**develop mechanism and risk-reduction measurements**_, as an example: the airbag systems in automotive vehicles, when a crash is detected, the safety system is triggered.
+Functional safety implies _**active measures**_, that _**develop and implement mechanism and risk-reduction measurements**_, as an example: the airbag systems in automotive vehicles, when a crash is detected, the safety system is triggered.
 On the other hand, a helmet that protects the driver, is a passive system; passive systems do not comply with the functional safety concept.

 The leading standard for functional safety is the IEC 61508.

 The funtional safety level of a system is evaluated with a figure of merit, known as **SIL** (Safety Integrity Level):

+**SAFETY FUNCTION**: function, method or mechanism that reduces the risk of a system.

 **FAIL-SAFE DESIGN** Is an engineering design practice that makes a system to respond the minimun damage in the event of a failure.

 **SINGLE-FAULT CONDITION SAFETY**: Even in the event that a fault happens in the system, the system must remain safe.

-**SECURITY**: Is the propierty of a system that evaluates its ability to deal with malicious actions or attacks.

-Take into account, that there is a significative difference between the concepts of safety and security, both terms account protection against a damage, but security implies a malicious or intended action to do a damage, while safety relates to an unintended situation.

 **ACCIDENT**: The event of causing/receiving damage of any kind (either directly or indirectly): equipment damage, property damage, or damage to the enviroment, and human injuries or even deaths.